Blueberry Crumble

 This blueberry crumble is insanely good on it’s own so feel free to eat it without any toppings, but here are some additional ways to serve it up:

-- Ice cream – as an ice cream lover I think this crumble is delicious with a scoop of ice cream on top.
+- ice cream – as an ice cream lover I think this crumble is delicious with a scoop of vanilla ice cream on top.
 Want a healthy option?
 Use banana ice cream!

 How to Store This Blueberry Crumble

-After letting the crumble cool completely, store in an airtight container in the refrigerator for up to 5 days.
+After allowing your blueberry crumble to cool, store it covered in an airtight container.
+Leftovers will store well at room temperature for 1-2 days or in the refrigerator for up to 5 days.

 - High Protein Blueberry Muffins

-Be sure to check out the full collection of dessert recipes on EBF!
+Be sure to check out the full collection of healthy dessert recipes here on EBF!

 Ingredients